sushil579/Legitimate_Interest_Crawler/README.md

 # Results
 The code will output a table with the following information for each website in the input file:
-    [Rank
+    [Rank,
-    Website URL
+    Website URL,
-    Number of pages crawled
+    Number of pages crawled,
-    Whether there are any legitimate interests on the website Number of clicks needed to find legitimate interests (if any) Error (if any)]
+    Whether there are any legitimate interests on the website, Number of clicks needed to find legitimate interests (if any), Error (if any)]
 The code will also output a CSV file with the list of websites and their legitimate  purposes(in terms of True or False).